 This may result in occasional false malware alerts.
 In the case of Quick Access Popup, between 0% and 4% of the various detection softwares can produce such false alerts.
-All others declare Quick Access Popoup as clean and safe!
+All others declare Quick Access Popup as clean and safe!
 If your protection software is blocking it, please see if you can approve (whitelist) Quick Access Popup in the configuration of your software.
 Also, you can probably go to your software website and report Quick Access Popup as a good app to add to the whitelist database.
-See the example in the comments on the page on this subject for my other app Folders Popup.
+See this list many major Anti-Virus companies websites where you can ask to test and clear Quick Access Popup.
+See also this discussion on the page on this subject for my older app Folders Popup.

 More about this issue in this post from another independent developer: Antivirus companies cause a big headache to small developers.

 Needless to say – all these virus-related email messages that I receive every day are a big headache and require me to waste my time on answering/handling them, instead of adding new features to my utilities and updating my site. [ more… ]